spatie/laravel-sluggable/README.md

 If you want to explicitly update the slug on the model you can call `generateSlug()` on your model at any time to make the slug according to your other options.
 Don't forget to `save()` the model to persist the update to your database.

-You can also prevent its generation if the slug's field already has a value.
+You can prevent slugs from being overwritten.

 ```php
 public function getSlugOptions() : SlugOptions